Roasted Tomato, Onion, & Fennel Soup

-This soup was created because we were leaving Umbria for three months once again, and I needed to close down my freezer.
-I am always busy during the last few weeks before we fly out using up everything that I froze when our garden was flourishing months earlier.
+This soup was created because I needed to close down my freezer to prepare to move.
 I had a bag full of roasted tomatoes in my freezer, and I decided to add onions, garlic, and fennel to make a full-flavored soup.
 I decided to roast the other vegetables as well, and then simply blend them together, creating a chunky puree.
 Roasting all of the vegetables first caramelizes the natural sugars and gives the soup a lot of flavor.
 You could also use good quality canned tomatoes in this soup in place of the fresh ones.
 This soup turned out even better than I planned, and was even better the second day reheated after the flavors had time to develop.
 I like to serve this soup warm, not hot, so you can really taste the flavors, and the soup lends itself to any number of garnishes when you serve it.
 My husband likes soups like this one served over a slice of grilled crusty Italian bread, while I enjoy a drizzle of really good olive oil and a dollop of pesto.

 Deborah Mele 2019